Bhuvanashri2364-KB/sales-performance-analysis/README.md

 * Discount strategies must be optimized to protect margins
 * Data visualization plays a crucial role in uncovering insights
-* End-to-end analytics involves data cleaning, analysis, and storytelling
+* End-to-end analytics involves data cleaning, analysis, and storytelling The project demonstrates how data-driven insights can directly influence pricing, discount strategies, and overall business profitability.